-Studies in ITU-R SG 8 are under way to further define protection criteria for primary surveillance radars.
+Studies in ITU-R have defined the interference environment that could be experienced by primary surveillance radars.[this is done, and SG8 no longer exists]

 COMMENTARY: WRC-2000 adopted an allocation to the radio- navigation-satellite service in the space-to-space direction in this frequency band.
 GPS and GLONASS already operate in this frequency band in the space-to-Earth direction.
-The allocation improves reception of GNSS signals on board space vehicles.
+The allocation protects reception of GNSS signals on board space vehicles.
 The Galileo and Beidou satellite navigation systems are also planning to use this frequency band.

 This page deliberately left blank.